51Degrees/documentation/src/examples/customelement/onpremise.md

             for (StarSign starSign : starSigns) {
                 if (monthAndDay.compareTo(starSign.getStart()) >= 0 &&
                     monthAndDay.compareTo(starSign.getEnd()) <= 0) {
-                    ageData.setStarSign(starSign.getName());
+                    starSignData.setStarSign(starSign.getName());
                     break;
                 }
             }
         }
         else
         {
-            // "date-of-birth" is not there, so set the defaults. ageData.setAge(-1);
+            // "date-of-birth" is not there, so set the star sign to unknown. starSignData.setStarSign("Unknown");
-            ageData.setStarSign("Unknown");
         }
     }

     @Override
     public String getElementDataKey() {
-        // The AgeData will be stored with the key "age" in the FlowData. return "age";
+        // The StarSignData will be stored with the key "starsign" in the FlowData. return "starsign";
     }

     @Override